contiv/contiv.github.io/websrc/source/documents/tutorials/contiv-compose.md

 $ contiv-compose rm -f
 ```

-### 2. Changing the default network which
+### 2. Changing the Default Network
+You can change the default network.
+The default policy is still applied.

-Create a new `test` network first
+1\.
+Create a new network called `test`:

 ```
 netctl net create -s 10.22.1.0/24 test
 ```

-Then start a composition in the new network.
-For this we'll edit the docker-compose.yml to look like following:
+2\.
+Start a composition in the new network.
+To do so, edit the `docker-compose.yml` file to look like the following:

 ```
 web: